Best Juices for Lung Health and Better Breathing Vector

 Papaya juice is a tropical delight that offers numerous benefits for lung health.
 Papayas are rich in vitamin C and beta-carotene, which can help protect lung tissue from oxidative stress and support the immune system.

+This vibrant orange fruit also contains papain, an enzyme known for its anti-inflammatory properties that can help reduce inflammation in the respiratory system and promote healthy lung function.
 Furthermore, the high concentration of antioxidants found in papaya juice may help in the prevention of respiratory diseases, making it an excellent choice for those seeking to improve their lung health.

 17. Guava Juice